What is equity release?

 - Some equity release products enable you to receive regular payments.

-- There are no monthly repayments unless you choose to pay off some of the interest as you go.
+- There’s no need to make monthly repayments, but with some products you can choose to pay off some or all of the interest as you go.

 - You can move house as long as the new property meets the lender’s criteria.